01kazu/energy_drink_survey_analysis/README.md

       Finally, focus was made on the percentage of people who rated our product either 4 or 5 compared to the total number of their corresponding cities.
 As shown above,        **31%** of respondents from **Bangalore** rated our product a 4 or 5, **30%** from **Hyderabad**, and **20%** from **Kolkata**.

-      On the different criterias given, **Bangalore** and **Hyderabad** were at the top.
+      On the different criteria given, **Bangalore** and **Hyderabad** were at the top.
 I recommend we focus on these cities mainly.
-While sales made in the other cities will be closely monitored to see of any changes will our as we change our product.
+While sales made in the other cities will be closely monitored.

 * 6\.
 Purchase Behaviour
     * 6.a\.
 Where do respondents prefer to purchase energy drinks?